University of North Florida

 A. Powers and Functions

-1. The department faculty may discuss any matter within the scope of academic affairs: may adopt general policy guidelines or specific policy decisions, and may instruct the chair to implement such decisions.
-Particularly, the department faculty shall consider:
+- The School faculty may discuss any matter within the scope of academic affairs: may adopt general policy guidelines or specific policy decisions, and may instruct the Director to implement such decisions.
+Particularly, the School faculty shall consider:

-a.
-Areas of disciplinary specialization and concentration within the department;
+- Areas of disciplinary specialization and concentration within the School;

-1. The faculty shall meet in regular session at the beginning of the fall and spring semesters and as needed thereafter.
+- The faculty shall meet in regular session at the beginning of the fall and spring semesters and as needed thereafter.
+Typically, there are three meetings in the fall and three meetings in the spring.

-2. The faculty shall meet whenever the chair, the chair of a standing committee, or at least 50% of the members of the faculty, request a meeting in writing.
+- The faculty shall meet whenever the Director, the chair of a standing committee, or at least 50% of the members of the faculty, request a meeting in writing.

 C. Procedural Provisions

-1. One-half of all tenured and tenure-earning faculty members in residence and full-time instructors in residence shall constitute a quorum.
+- One-half of all tenured and tenure-earning faculty members in residence and full-time instructors in residence, including visiting instructors, shall constitute a quorum.

-2. Minutes of department faculty sessions shall be compiled, written, and retained in the department office.
+- Minutes of School faculty sessions shall be compiled, written, and retained in the School office.

 Article VIII: Committee Structure and Policy Guidelines